BCCVL/bccvlworker/Readme.rst

 Depending on environment, it amy be necessary to overrid the Celery configuration file in /etc/opt/worker/celery.json

-If running multiple instances of thes container it is also necessary to apapt the command line options. i.e. --hostname
+If running multiple instances of thes container it is also necessary to apapt the command line options. i.e. --hostname, -I to load required tasks submodules, and --queues to listen on the correct queue.

 The worker reads the configuration from $CELER_JSON_CONFIG.